 Ohio State vs. UCLA Women's Basketball Predictions & Picks - December 18

-Monday's game features the No. 2 UCLA Bruins (9-0) and the No. 12 Ohio State Buckeyes (9-1) clashing at Value City Arena in what should be a competitive matchup, with a projected 75-74 win for UCLA according to our computer prediction.
+Monday's contest between the No. 2 UCLA Bruins (9-0) and the No. 12 Ohio State Buckeyes (9-1) at Value City Arena has a good chance to be a competitive matchup, as our computer prediction projects a final score of 75-74, with UCLA coming out on top.
 Tipoff is at 6:30 PM ET on December 18.

-The Buckeyes won their most recent outing 73-49 against Grand Valley State on Friday.
+Last time out, the Buckeyes won on Friday 73-49 over Grand Valley State.

 Catch college basketball action all season long on Fubo!